 Marlowe engages the practice community several ways.
-He has served on advisory boards for the Governmental Accounting Standards Board, King County (WA), and the National Academy of Science, among others.
-He has also worked as a consultant, development partner, and expert witness for a variety of public and private organizations, including international investment banks, public financial advisors, state government agencies, and university endowments.
-In 2010 he co-founded the Evans School Public Sector Chief Finance Officers’ Forum, a quarterly gathering where local public finance leaders discuss the intersection of contemporary theory and practice.
-He also writes a regular column for Governing magazine, a leading news outlet for state and local policymakers.
+He has served on expert advisory boards for the Governmental Accounting Standards Board, King County (WA), and the National Academies of Science, among others.
+He routinely works as a consultant and expert witness for state and local governments, international investment banks, and university endowments.
+He writes a regular column for Governing magazine and is lead author of Governing's popular Guide to Financial Literacy series for state and local elected officials.
+He also serves on boards and commissions throughout the Puget Sound region, including the Board of Trustees for the University Book Store.

 Areas of specialization